-An Inclusive Environment
+An Inclusive Environment As a Catholic school we:

-- Provide a safe, secure and happy environment. - Encourage peer support through school programs, such as the 'Buddy System'. - Foster respect for all in the school and wider community, through Mini Vinnies. - Cater for the special needs of all students in our care. - Build positive relationships among parents, teachers, students and the wider community. - Utilise specialised skills and talents of the community. - Celebrate success and acknowledge persistence.
+- Provide a safe, secure and happy environment. - Encourage peer support through school programs, such as the 'Buddy System'. - Foster respect for all in the school and wider community, through Mini Vinnies. - Cater for the special needs of all students in our care. - Build positive relationships among parents, teachers, students and the wider community.

+- Utilise specialised skills and talents of the community. - Celebrate success and acknowledge persistence.

-Openness to Change and Responsibility for the Future
+Openness to Change and Responsibility for the Future As a Catholic school we: